A simple guide to understanding the sizes used in the BYU cleanroom

 Definition: Centi means 1 part in 100.
 Therefore, there are 100 centimeters in a meter.

-Comparison: A centimeter of hair similar to this one, laid out side by side, could contain more than 116 strands.
+Comparison: A centimeter of hair similar to the one shown below, laid out side by side, could contain more than 116 strands.

 Definition: A millimeter is 1/1,000 of a meter.

-Comparison: If you laid out 1,000 strands of hair similar to the one shown on the right, side to side, the width would be 86 millimeters.
+Comparison: If you laid out 1,000 strands of hair similar to the one shown below, side to side, the width would be 86 millimeters.

 Definition: Micro is a prefix meaning one-millionth or 10-6 units.
 There are 1,000,000 micrometers (or microns) in a meter.